 La Casa Azul Hostel

-Cute and cozy dormitory style accommodation, La Casa Azul Hostel has beds from just $12 USD per night.
-With views, simple breakfast, and a good atmosphere, it is a fantastic budget option.
+Cute and cozy dormitory-style accommodation, La Casa Azul Hostel has beds for just $12 USD per night.
+With views, a simple breakfast, and a good atmosphere, it is a fantastic budget option.

 La Galería B&B